Dolly Castro Pops Out Of Sheer Black Dress

-Dolly Chavez shared a new photo of herself on Instagram, and it has her fans talking.
+Dolly Castro shared a new photo of herself on Instagram, and it has her fans talking.
 So far, the update has over 37,000 likes.

-The photo showed Dolly wearing a revealing, black dress.
+The photo showed Dolly wearing a revealing black dress.
 It was made up of several panels, each with a different type of fabric.
 The top of her dress was matte black, which gave way to a sheer section.
 This left her cleavage on full display, along with giving fans a peek at her underboob.
 Arguably, the dress fit too small on her.

 Meanwhile, the bottom of the dress was made up of a shiny fabric.
 It hugged her curves, as Dolly posed with her left hand on her hips.
 She held a black bag in her right hand, as she accessorized with a gold bracelet.

-Castro also wore a gold necklace with two, interlocking hearts, along with what appears to be Chanel drop earrings.
+Castro also wore a gold necklace with two interlocking hearts, along with what appears to be Chanel drop earrings.

 Dolly received a ton of compliments from her fans for the photo.